We are often asked, “I want to detox my home…where should I start?” And we almost always answer: the bedroom.

 During sleep, we do much of the healing and cleanup needed to keep us functioning at a healthy level.
 This is why we feel so weird when we are sleep-deprived.

-Evidence suggests that sleep actually clears the brain of toxic metabolic byproducts, which is why having a safe sleep environment is so important.
+Evidence suggests that sleep actually clears the brain of toxic metabolic byproducts, which is why having a safe sleep environment and non-toxic bedroom is so important.

 On average, we breathe about 24,000 times during an 8-hour sleep.
 That is 24,000 opportunities to bring in fresh air and 24,000 opportunities to release toxins.